Skip to content

 Salvia drug is renowned for its potent and quick-acting effects, lasting up to an hour.
 Salvia is classified as a Schedule I drug in the United States despite being legal in some countries due to its high abuse potential and lack of established medical applications.

-Strong hallucinations and significant psychological effects are associated with salvia drug use.
+Intense hallucinations and significant psychological effects are associated with salvia drug use.
 After smoking or ingesting the salvias drug, the effects usually appear within seconds to a few minutes, lasting between 30 and an hour.
-Depending on the dosage, application technique, and user’s emotional and physical state, salvia’s effects can change.
+Salvia’s effects can change depending on the dosage, application technique, and user’s emotional and physical state.

 The most frequent side effects of salvia drug use are intense and vivid visual and auditory hallucinations, shifts in reality perception, distorted thoughts, altered perceptions of time and space, and loss of control over one’s body.
 Additionally, some users have mentioned feeling detached from reality, euphoric, and out-of-body experiences.
 Salvia does have some undesirable side effects, though, such as dysphoria, confusion, paranoia, fear, and anxiety.
 Salvia occasionally causes nausea, chills, and increased heart rate and blood pressure.